kevinadrianpl/personal-blog/content/english/post/phishing_types.md

 Flagging suspicious messages in your inbox can be tough so you need to get familiar with the different forms a phishing email can take on.
 Below is a list of the different types of phishing:

 ### Phishing Email
-Phishing emails still cause a large amount of the data breaches in the world.
+Phishing emails cause a large amount of the data breaches in the world.
 They are designed to appear to come from a legitimate source, like your bank, PayPal, etc. Cybercriminals hide their presence in details like the URL, an email attachment, and more.

 ### Spear Phishing
 This is a targeted phishing attack that relies on data that a cybercriminal has already collected about the victim.
 Spear phishing usually uses urgent and familiar language to encourage the victim to act immediately.